 Vital Statistics - Stillbirth Database (CVSS)

 This is an administrative survey that collects demographic information annually from all provincial and territorial vital statistics registries on all stillbirths (fetal deaths) in Canada.
-2017 and 2018 stillbirth data for Yukon are not available.
-The 2016 to 2018 data are considered preliminary due to improvements in methodology and timeliness, the duration of data collection has been shortened compared to previous years.
+2017 to 2020 stillbirth data for Yukon are not available.
+The 2016 to 2020 data are considered preliminary due to improvements in methodology and timeliness, the duration of data collection for more recent years has been shortened compared to previous years.
 As a result, there may have been fewer births and stillbirths captured by the time of the release.

 This is an administrative survey that collects demographic information annually from all provincial and territorial vital statistics registries on all stillbirths (fetal deaths) in Canada.
 Starting in 2012, stillbirths to mothers residing in Canada occurring in the United States are no longer collected.

 The data are used to calculate basic indicators (such as counts and rates) on stillbirths of residents of Canada.
 Information from this database is also used in the calculation of statistics, such as the late fetal death rate and the perinatal death rate.